“What are you hesitating? Do it!”

 The difference isn’t actually as big as I thought it would be.
 The only real difference is that we have a dress code at University.
 We need to cover our knees and shoulders just like the local students and it can get pretty hot sometimes.
 Otherwise, the quality of the studies is really good.
 The lectures are good and also the lecturers are very passionate about their subject and they try their best to help us as much as possible.

 I would you say that probably the language course are my favorites because they make the everyday life in Bali so much easier.
 Being able to communicate even a little in bahasa Indonesia is much appreciated here.

 There are so many things that I like about Bali.
 I don’t even know where to begin.
 But one of the best things is definitely that I get to know so many nice new people here from all over the world.
 My absolute favorite thing to do here is definitely surfing.
 I try to do it at least once a day.

 I think there is not really just one place you have to visit.
 The whole island is worth to see.
 Ubud is known as the cultural capital of Bali and is very popular yoga destination.
 Gili islands are a quick get away from busy Bali just an hour boat trip to these paradise islands where there is no cars or motorbikes!
 But if I have to recommend a place I would say: go to Uluwatu, the southern tip of Bali and watch the sunset at SingleFin restaurant!
 Or watch it while you are sitting on your surfboard somewhere in the 28degree water.

 What would you say to those people who are thinking of doing their exchange in Bali?

 What are you hesitating?
 Do it!
-I’ve been here for 2 months now and it has been pretty much the best time of my life, and the best thing is that it’s not over yet.
-I’ve gotten to know so many amazing people, fell in love with a sport and just enjoyed every second I’ve been in this wonderful country.
+I’ve been here for 2 months now and it has been pretty much the best time of my life, And the best thing is that it’s not over yet.
+I’ve gotten to know so amazing people, fell in love with a sport and just enjoyed every second I’ve been in this wonderful country.
 In fact, I could not imagine that there is a better place to do your abroad year than in Bali.